StathisLiontis/Ping-pong-two-players/README.md

 # Ping-pong-two-players
-a game for two players play ping-pong
+A Game for two Players Play ping-pong.
+The fist idea is done!!!!